realworldocaml/book/en/error-handling.md

 on errors that did not cause your program to fail.

 This works well if you have backtraces enabled, but that isn't always the case.
-In fact, by default, OCaml has backtraces turned off.
-Core reverses the default, so if you're linking in Core, you will have backtraces enabled.
-Even with Core, we can turn backtraces back off by setting the `OCAMLRUNPARAM` environment variable to be empty.
+In fact, by default, OCaml has backtraces turned off, and even if you have them turned on at runtime, you can't get backtraces unless you have compiled with debugging symbols.
+Core reverses the default, so if you're linking in Core, you will have backtraces enabled at runtime.

+Even using Core and compiling with debugging symbols, you can turn backtraces off by setting the `OCAMLRUNPARAM` environment variable to be empty.

 ```bash
 $ export OCAMLRUNPARAM=